8 Advanced indexing

 - Expanding granular chunks to add context during retrieval

-In Chapter 7, you explored the fundamentals of the RAG (Retrieval-Augmented Generation) architecture—a core pattern for building LLM-powered applications.
+In chapter 7, you explored the fundamentals of the Retrieval-Augmented Generation (RAG) architecture—a core pattern for building LLM-powered applications.
 To keep things simple, we worked with a stripped-down version.
-That minimal setup is useful for learning, but in practice it often leads to disappointing results: inaccurate answers, overlooked data, or weak use of context, even when the vector store contains exactly what you need.
-These issues usually stem from vague queries, suboptimal indexing, or failing to leverage metadata effectively.
+That minimal setup is useful for learning, but it often leads to disappointing results in practice: inaccurate answers, overlooked data, or weak use of context, even when the vector store contains exactly what you need.
+These issues usually stem from vague queries, suboptimal indexing, or failing to use metadata effectively.

 This chapter focuses on how to overcome those challenges.
 Building robust LLM applications with LangChain is less about wiring components together and more about refining the design—iterating on retrieval strategies, experimenting with prompts, and applying advanced RAG techniques.
 True proficiency comes from mastering these refinements.